-This is an encrypted text block that uniquely specifies who you are, and the domain name (and subdomain or wildcard) that you want to use for the certificate.
-You need to use specific software to generate a CSR, and you will need to copy and paste the resulting block into the web form to activate your request.
+A CSR, or Certificate Signing Request, is an encrypted text block that uniquely specifies who you are, and the domain name (and subdomain or wildcard) that you want to use for the certificate.
+You will enter your identifying data into specific software, and the software will use your data to generate an encrypted CSR.

 openssl req -nodes -newkey rsa:2048 -sha256 -keyout myserver.key -out server.csr